 “Nursing allows the mother to transfer antibodies for diseases to her baby immediately,” explains Stanley Grogg, DO, an osteopathic pediatrician practicing in Tulsa, Okla.
 “Because a mother’s antibodies are for those diseases present in her environment, they are custom-made for her baby.”

-Approximately 80% of the cells in breast milk kill bacterial, fungi and viruses, according to the Federal Drug Administration.
+Approximately 80% of the cells in breast milk kill bacterial, fungi and viruses, according to the FDA.
 These antibodies protect babies in varying degrees from all types of illnesses, ranging from pneumonia and ear infections to German measles.

 “Although breast-fed babies have more protection from illness, they tend to weigh less than their formula-fed counterparts.
 This confuses a lot of mothers who then assume that the larger babies are healthier, but this is certainly not the case,” explains Dr. Grogg.